JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Channel network** - Vector layer containing the drainage network of the drainage basins.

-**Snap tolerance** - Defines the maximum distance (in map units) that each vertex will be moved ("snapped") to the nearest point on a regular grid.
+**Snap tolerance** - Defines the maximum distance (in map units) that each channel vertex will be moved ("snapped") to the nearest point on a regular grid.

 **DEM** - Digital Elevation Model in the area of the drainage basins.